mithom/streamlabs_rpgGame/README.md

 You can find this folder by going to the script settings, click on the 'database stuff' tab and press the 'open data folder' button.

-Here you can add/change/remove the armors/weapons/Locations/Map/Bosses.
+Here you can add/change/remove the armors/weapons/Locations/Map/Bosses. *YOU MUST RESET DATABASE IN ORDER TO CHANGE ANYTHING* There are 2 exceptions to this:

+1) You can change the Map, as long as no player was standing on that spot (will bug the player otherwise)
+2) You can add weapons/armors etc, you need to refresh the script after saving the files.
+But you cannot change or remove already existing items

 The meaning each line in the files is listed here:

 ###### Armors.json